itaruf/JuicySpaceInvaders/README.md

   <li><h4>Dynamic events responses</h4></li>
     <ul>
       <li>To maximize the juicyness (theme of the game), different events are triggered by actions in-game.</li>
-      <li>From SFX / VFX triggering on the characters attacks and hits, glitching animation played specifically for the player when hit, to spawn new waves of enemies when the previous has been destroyed, these events allow for a dynamic and immersive environment.</li>
+      <li>From SFX / VFX triggering on the characters attacks and hits, glitching animation played specifically for the player when hit, to spawning new waves of enemies when the previous one has been destroyed, these events allow for a dynamic and immersive environment.</li>
     </ul>
   </li>